The Panathlon Challenge inspires young disabled people to use competitive sport as a means of social and personal development.

 Panathlon Challenge provides sporting opportunities for thousands of young disabled people as well as leadership opportunities for disabled and non-disabled people across London and Essex.

-Since 2004, the Jack Petchey Foundation has invested over £800,000 in Panathlon’s work.
+Since 2004, the Jack Petchey Foundation has invested over £1.1 million in Panathlon’s work.
 Each year, over 250 schools are involved in London and Essex with tens of thousands of hours of sporting opportunities provided for over 4000 young disabled people to have new experiences and develop new skills.

 When she was younger she was bullied a lot, but Panathlon has given her a massive confidence boost and opened so many doors for her.
 She was accepted at Panathlon and that has helped her feel accepted everywhere.

 Mother of Georgina Hart, Barking & Dagenham